2023 Solar Incentives Guide for Vail, AZ - Tax Credits & Rebates

 EcoWatch's Vail, AZ Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
 Talking to the company that installed your system, or any local Vail solar installer, can help you understand what incentives you might want to apply for.

 How long until the federal solar tax credit ends?